jkeohan/rctr-9-8-20/w04d08/intro-to-fetching-data.md

 ## API

 As we've seen so far API's provide access to the data via a url.
-Let's take a look at the [RandomUser API](https://randomuser.me/) API specifically.
+Let's take a look at the [RandomUser API](https://randomuser.me/) specifically.

 ```js
 https://randomuser.me/api